DarkEclipse847/easy_salt/README.md

  }
  ```

-There is a plan to change logic so instead of tuple functions will return struct with fields `hash` and `salt` respectfully for better r>
+There is a plan to change logic so instead of tuple functions will return struct with fields `hash` and `salt` respectfully for better readability.